truenas/middleware/docs/userguide/index.rst

 on multiple interfaces.

 When configuring an interface for both IPv4 and IPv6, this screen will not let you set both addresses as primary.
-In other words, you will get an error if you fill in both the *IPv4 address* and
+In other words, you will get an error if you fill in both the "IPv4 address" and "IPv6 address" fields.
-*IPv6 address* fields.
 Instead, set one of these address fields and create an alias for the other address.

 IPMI
 ----